Skip to content

 Traditional Japanese kaiseki set meal with sashimi, chawanmushi and tempura

 Not just chawanmushi.
-Can be used for all Japanese cuisine
+It can be used for all Japanese cuisine.

 The dashi that forms the base of chawanmushi is common to many Japanese dishes.